Language Models as Continuous Self-Evolving Data Engineers: Data Distribution Visualization

 \section{Data Distribution Visualization}

-We sampled 1000 data points each from the seed dataset, the synthetic SFT dataset, and the DPO dataset.
-Using the stella\_en\_400M\_v5 model\citep{kusupati2024matryoshkarepresentationlearning}, we extracted embeddings for each data point.
-Subsequently, we applied t-SNE dimensionality reduction to these embeddings and plotted the resulting feature vectors in Figure \ref{fig:data_distri}.
-The visualization reveals that the synthetic data generated by \ourmethod not only encompasses the distribution range of the original seed data but also explores new regions.
-This indicates that \ourmethod can produce data that aligns with a broader distribution, effectively expanding the original data distribution.
-Notably, the SFT dataset exhibits the most extensive distribution range, attributed to the generation of new instructions during its construction.
+We sampled 1000 examples each from the seed dataset, the synthetic SFT dataset, and the DPO dataset.
+Using the stella\_en\_400M\_v5 model \citep{zhang2025jasperstelladistillationsota}, we extracted embeddings for each example and applied t-SNE for dimensionality reduction, visualized in Figure \ref{fig:data_distri}.

+The visualization reveals that the synthetic data generated by \ourmethod not only encompasses the distribution range of the original seed data but also explores new regions in the embedding space.
+This indicates that \ourmethod can produce data that aligns with a broader and more diverse distribution, effectively expanding the original data distribution.
+Such expansion is particularly valuable for improving model generalization, as it introduces variability that better reflects real-world scenarios.

+Notably, the SFT dataset exhibits the widest distribution range among the three datasets.
+This can be attributed to the generation of new instructions during its construction, which introduces additional diversity and complexity into the data.
+This suggests that the instruction generation process in \ourmethod plays a critical role in enhancing data diversity and coverage.

+Overall, these findings highlight the effectiveness of \ourmethod in generating high-quality synthetic data that not only preserves the characteristics of the original seed data but also extends its boundaries, enabling more robust and generalizable model training.